imsidharthj/cs50/project/README.md

 ## Functions

 ### `read_csv_to_dict(csv_file_path)`
 Reads a CSV file and converts each row into a dictionary entry where each disease is a key and its symptoms are stored as a list of values.
+If the primary dataset is not found programme will use a dafult database that is hard coded in project.py

 ### `auto_completer(text, state)`
-Provides autocomplete suggestions for symptom input based on the entered text.
+Provides autocomplete suggestions for symptom input based on the entered text. when user type similar letters of symptom name programme and than press tab auto completer will complete the symptom name, if user press tab more than one time it can suggest multiple similar symptoms at once

 ### `match_symptoms(diseases_dict, symptoms_to_match, threshold=80)`
 Matches the entered symptoms to potential diseases using fuzzy matching.
+It matches the string on the level of 0-100 if user don't give symptom name exactly same as dataset it will match the string on similarity level and proced t output

 ### `handle_patient_data(diseases_dict)`
 Handles the patient data input, symptom matching, and display of matched diseases.
+It provides a more readable user interface, check for minimum three symptoms for optimum accuracy of disease name, than arrange the data in table format after the match

 ### `load_default_disease_data()`
 Loads a predefined dictionary of diseases and their symptoms.
 If `dataset.csv` not found